zacbraddy/Vimspirational/README.md

 #### Getting Airline to look pretty

 I found that the airline theme mixing with the cmdr colours was a bit of a pain.
 The Airline theme definitely has some affect on the colours but basically I just had to choose an airline theme that was close to what I wanted and then tweak my cmdr colours until I got something I liked.
 What I found that sucked is that the cmdr uses the same colour for both Insert and Visual mode so I couldn't choose different colours for them but hey ho.
 As for the symbols needed to make airline look pretty I was able to use [this SO article answer](https://vi.stackexchange.com/questions/3359/how-do-i-fix-the-status-bar-symbols-in-the-airline-plugin) to make the changes I needed to the vimrc.
 I skipped the installing the appropriate fonts bit because my SauceCode Nerd Font works fine.
 I also deleted the first line out of every two in the vimrc lines in the stack overflow article because they were duplicates and did nothing for the config anyway.

+## Things I've tried that didn't work out for me

+I had a quick try of Ctrl+P but I found it a bit hard to get my head around and when I was able to make it do what I needed it to I found it quite slow.
+It's entirely possible this was my fault and lack of understanding, it might be worth revisiting it when I have more experience.

+I also tried EasyGrep, again I found that when I finally got it to do what I wanted it to do it was prohibitively slow.
+I could have spent more time figuring out what I needed to do to optimise it but then I found a post from the creator of EasyGrep who suggested Ack.
+This worked perfectly.
+I should clarify, what I wanted EasyGrep to do was search for tokens in all files in my project for this I found it was far too slow, however the basic functions mapped to the leader keys for grepping across the buffers that were open or active window were excellent, but then I could probably get then from mappings in my vimrc pretty easily.